KSgogogo/KSgogogo.github.io/_pages/about.md

 Professional Services
 ======
-* Reviewer: ACL2025, IEEE TKDE, Journal of Supercomputing.
+* Reviewer: ACL2025, IEEE TKDE, Journal of Supercomputing, and Knowledge and Information Systems.